 The second floor of Congress Hall was where the US Senate met.
 Much of the furniture in this room is original and visitors are only allowed to view the room from behind a rope.

-In addition to three three buildings behind the security check point, there are three other places in the Independence Hall complex that are worth visiting.
+In addition to the three buildings behind the security checkpoint, there are three other places in the Independence Hall complex that are worth visiting.

 The first is Old City Hall, which is located directly next to Independence Hall, and is often overlooked as it is right next to the security checkpoint (but can be entered without going through security).
 This building housed the United States Supreme Court from 1791 through 1800.